mikehaertl/php-pdftk/README.md

 A PDF conversion and form utility based on pdftk.

-### This is still WIP so not all pdftk features are implemented yet!
+> Note: This library is written for pdftk 1.x versions.
+Unfortunately they did
+> some changes to the CLI in 2.x so not all of the features below may work.
+> Most notable changes where in the naming of handles (more than one letter
+> allowed in 2.x) and the orientations ('north' instead of 'N', etc.).

 ## Features

-*php-pdftk* brings the full power of `pdftk` to PHP.
+*php-pdftk* brings the full power of `pdftk` to PHP - and more.

- * Fill forms, either from a FDF file or from a data array (UTF-8 aware!)
+ * Fill forms, either from a FDF file or from a data array (UTF-8 safe!)
+ * Create FDF files from PHP arrays (UTF-8 safe!)
+ * Create FDF files from filled PDF forms
  * Combine pages from several PDF files into a new PDF file
  * Split a PDF into one file per page
  * Add background or overlay PDFs
- * Create FDF files from filled PDF forms
  * Read out meta data about PDF and form fields
  * Set passwords and permissions